Hangover3832/ComfyUI-Hangover-Nodes/README.md

 ![Alt text](img/th-406341032.jpg)
 _**kosmos-2 output:** An image of Donald Trump giving the peace sign with the words "Make America Great Again" written next to him._

 **At the first start, the kosmos-2 model files will be downloaded from huggingface.
-Please be patient.** The model file is about 6GB in size. ~~It does not consume VRAM and the inference is done in CPU, yet quite fast.~~ Update: The kosmos-2 node now has a cpu/gpu selector.
-Be aware that the model will eat up about 6GB of your precious VRAM in gpu mode!
+Please be patient.** The model file is about 6GB in size.
+There is a cpu/gpu selector, but be aware that the model will eat up about 6GB of your precious VRAM in gpu mode!
+The nodes also outputs a mask, indicating the recognized elements in the image.

 [See example outputs and workflows](examples/examples.md)